githubmohit234/Web-Development-Project-master/README.md

-# Web-Development-Project-master
+# Web-Development-Project
-This project is college prediction system with login page and predictor system.
-Using HTML, CSS, PHP, MYSQL on Apache server using XAMPP.
+The project is a college prediction system with a login page and predictor system.
+The project works on HTML, CSS, JavaScript, PHP, MySQL on Apache server using XAMPP.